pyrandes/2-SalesTax/README.md

 A rudimentary command line was implemented for ease of testing/prototyping alongside of the test cases supplied and created.
 Users were added to this interface instead of a login for prototyping.
 Ideally, we would have a User data store to pull user information from.

 The Command Line UI currently uses the StateFreeTaxDS for a tax data store, injected into the TaxEngine.
 We can easily switch this out for a FlatTaxDS, or another TaxDS creation.
 The StateFreeTaxDS will consider any state starting with an "M" as tax-free for state taxes.
+Its entry point is in **ct.Main**.

 ## Command Line Menu "Screens"
 ### Login